vanheeringen-lab/gimmemotifs/docs/tutorials.rst

     $ gimme motifs TAp73alpha.fa TAp73alpha.motifs --known -g hg19

 You can also specify other motif files with the ``-p`` argument, for instance ``-p my_motifs.pfm``, ``-p HOMER`` or ``-p JASPAR2020_vertebrates``.
 The command will create an output directory with several output files and two directories.
-One contain the motif logos and the other the motif scan results.
+One contains the motif logos and the other the motif scan results.

 ::